Tredunnock: History and amenities

 Writing in the Imperial Gazetteer of England and Wales in 1870 to 1872, the historian John Marius Wilson described the village thus: "Tredunnock, a parish in Newport district, Monmouth; 4¼ miles S of Usk r. station.
 Post town, Llan-gibby, under Newport, Monmouth.
 Acres, 1,393.
 Real property, £1,606.
 Pop., 164.
 Houses, 32.
 The property is divided among a few.
 The living is a rectory in the diocese of Llandaff.
 Value, £208.
 Patron, H. Leigh, Esq.
 The church is good."

 The parish church of St Andrew, which has a 14th-century tower, contains a Roman tablet dedicated to a soldier of the Second Augustan Legion, the Legio II Augusta, by his wife.
-The graveyard contains the tomb of Isabella Gill, wife of Rev John Philip Gill and only daughter of Sir John Franklin pioneer of the Northwest Passage.
+The graveyard contains the tomb of Isabella Gell, wife of Rev John Philip Gell and only daughter of Sir John Franklin pioneer of the Northwest Passage.

 In the early 19th century, at the time of William Coxe's visit to the area, there was a forge at Trostrey, near Kemeys Commander, from which bar iron was sent by road to "Tredunnock bridge" for conveyance down river to Newport and onward for export to Bristol.